auth-it-center/class.auth.gr-front-end/README.md

 ## About

-The system offers information on the timetable courses program of the Departments.
-The Secretariats register the program for each semester, so that can be publicly available.
+This calendaring application delivers information on the timetable of courses and classes taught in the university departments for each semester/period.
+The Registrars update the schedule each semester and make it publicly available.

-Furthermore, students can attend their own diary based on their enrollment in lessons, and teachers respectively on the basis of assignment of their lessons.
+Furthermore, students can view or export their own personal calendar based on their enrollment in classes, and faculty can view or export their own personal calendar based on teaching assignments.